PromtEngineer/localGPT/README.md

 - `run_localGPT.py` uses a local LLM to understand questions and create answers.
 The context for the answers is extracted from the local vector store using a similarity search to locate the right piece of context from the docs.
 - You can replace this local LLM with any other LLM from the HuggingFace.
 Make sure whatever LLM you select is in the HF format.

+This project was inspired by the original [privateGPT](https://github.com/imartinez/privateGPT).

 ## Built Using 🧩
 - [LangChain](https://github.com/hwchase17/langchain)
 - [HuggingFace LLMs](https://huggingface.co/models)